dawsh2/mmbt/src/events/README.md

 3. **Handle Events Appropriately**: Process events in ways that maintain the integrity of the event flow.
 4. **Add Context to Events**: Include relevant metadata in events to provide context for handlers.
 5. **Monitor Event Flow**: Use the LoggingHandler to track events for debugging and analysis.
+6. **Always Wrap Data in Events**: When emitting events, always create proper Event objects.
+7. **Extract Data in Handlers**: In handlers, always extract data from the event before processing.
+8. **Use Consistent Event Types**: Use the standardized EventType enumeration values.